-Don’t be intimidated by a crown molding project.
+Don’t be intimidated by a crown molding project .
 It’s an easy way to spruce up your space.
 Use a coated polystyrene, which is lightweight, easy to cut with a handsaw, and simple to apply with a joint compound.
-Remember to measure twice and cut once.
+Just remember to measure twice and cut once.

 6. De-Grime the House

 Homes accumulate dirt and grime on the exterior walls and eaves.
-Tidy up the exterior with a power washer.
-Spray your home’s walls starting from the top and work your way down.
+If temperatures haven’t dropped too much, you can tidy up the exterior with a power washer.
+Spray your home’s walls starting at the top and work your way down.
 It’s cheaper than repainting, and it really brightens up your home’s facade.